softprops/iso8601/README.md

 ## but Joda says...

-When asked how to properly format time in iso 8601 format on the jvm, a common answer is [use jodatime](http://stackoverflow.com/questions/2201925/converting-iso8601-compliant-string-to-java-util-date).
-This type of answer is not satisfying if you only want to format time.
+When asked how to properly format time in ISO 8601 format on the jvm, a common answer is [use jodatime](http://stackoverflow.com/questions/2201925/converting-iso8601-compliant-string-to-java-util-date).
+This type of answer is not satisfying if you only want to format and parse time.
 Jodatime is a wonderland of features for performing date math, and many other things.
-If you're not doing date math and many other things besides formatting time in iso 8601 format, you probably don't want a date math library.
+If you're not doing date math and many other things besides formatting time in ISO 8601 format, you probably don't want a date math library.
 This library just focuses on [rfc3339](http://tools.ietf.org/html/rfc3339).
 That's it.

 Doug Tangren (softprops) 2013